Study-Space-Booking/Study_Space_Booking_Android_App/README.md

 2. Optimize the performance of our application, especially regarding the writing and retrieval of information from the internet

 3. Do more user testing

-4. Integrate google sign in and email verification for registration

-5. Build the find password service

 ## **Entity-Relationship Diagram:**